ezsystems/commerce-documentation/docs/guide/templating/design_engine/design_engine.md

 ## Activation

-If the template resolver of eZ Commerce is disabled (standard), the design engine of eZ Platform is automatically active:
+If the template resolver of eZ Commerce is disabled (standard), the design engine of eZ Platform is automatically activated:

 ``` yaml
 siso_tools.default.template_resolver.enabled: false